studera/ietm-reporter/docs/authentication-migration-summary.md

 # Authentication Migration Summary

 ## Overview
-Successfully migrated from OAuth 1.0a to Basic Authentication with form-based login, following the pattern used in IBM's RQM Java client (RQM_Query-1.0.3).
+Successfully migrated from OAuth 1.0a to Basic Authentication.
+The implementation was further simplified by removing form-based login, resulting in a cleaner and more reliable authentication approach.

+## Final Implementation (2026-03-27)
+**Status:** ✅ COMPLETE

+The final implementation uses **Basic Authentication only** - no form-based login, no session cookies, no 401 interceptors.
+This simplification was made after discovering that:
+- Basic auth credentials work perfectly for all IETM API calls
+- Form-based auth caused infinite authentication loops
+- Session management added unnecessary complexity
+- The simpler approach is more reliable and easier to maintain

 ## Changes Made